PhantomGamers/SUWSF/README.md

 Somewhat Universal Widescreen Fix is intended to enable widescreen aspect ratios (e.g. 21:9, 32:9, 48:9) in games where it is unsupported.

+## WARNING IT IS NOT RECOMMENDED TO USE THIS FIX IN GAMES THAT CONTAIN ANTICHEAT

 # Installation

 Download [the latest release](https://github.com/phantomgamers/suwsf/releases/latest) and extract it so that `SUWSF.asi`, `SUWSF.ini`, and `wininet.dll` are in the same folder as the game executable that you are trying to fix.